e3n-internetagentur/theme2go_healthnavigator/README.md

 # Theme2Go Series
 ## #1 Healthnavigator

+### Notice

+This theme was available in the official [contao theme store](https://themes.contao.org/) for buying.
+Since we stopped development and support and took it offline, we decided to provide it to the community as open source and for free.
+e3N has no plans to continue development and support on this theme.
+We're open for pull requests by the community.
+We may or may not answering questions.

 ### Description

 The theme has a Flat Design with a modern and elegant font.
 It is presented with colours found in nature using a clear colour scheme that emphasizes the content.